-Chancellor Carmen Fariña visits CAS!
+Chancellor Carmen Fariña visits CAS

 This Tuesday, October 14th, we had the pleasure of hosting Chancellor Fariña for a morning visit to our school.
-In addition to learning about our academic program, Chancellor Fariña had the opportunity to learn about our many after-school and weekend enrichment programs.
+In addition to learning about our academic program, Chancellor Fariña had the opportunity to hear about our many after-school and weekend enrichment programs.
 The above students spoke with the Chancellor about drama, cross country, yoga, soccer, photography, Saturday Academy, Hunter Learning Lab, among others, all activities that provide students with a rich middle school life.

 We will hold tours on the following dates:

 Friday, November 21

 All tours run from 8:45 a.m. - 10:00 a.m.
 Please bring your fifth grader!
 We